netboxlabs/console-docs/docs/netbox-enterprise/nbe-ec-installation.md

 ### Proxies

-If you are installing in an environment, you may have to provide extra configuration at install-time.
+If you are installing in a restrictive environment, you may have to provide extra configuration at install-time.

 #### Proxy Configuration